dart-lang/site-www/src/install/linux.md

   defer: true
 ---

-If you're using Debian/Ubuntu, you can choose two options, both of which can update the SDK automatically when new versions are released.
+If you're using Debian/Ubuntu on amd64 (64-bit Intel), you can choose two options, both of which can update the SDK automatically when new versions are released.

 * [Installing using apt-get](#using-apt-get)
 * [Downloading the Debian package](#installing-a-debian-package)

-Other options are:
+Other options, which also support other architectures, are:

 * [Downloading Dart manually](/install/archive)
 * [Compiling Dart from source](#compiling-from-source)